 - One person runs the Portuguese business but debt liability is limited to business assets.
 There must be a minimum capital investment of €5,000.

 Individual Limited Liability Establishment (Estabelecimento Individual de Responsabilidade Limitada)

 - Freelancers in Portugal can operate in exactly the same way as Sole Traders.
-If you’re supplying a trade rather than operating as a business from a fixed premises (e.g. journalist, hairdresser, electrician), you can work as a freelancer in Portugal as long as you have a residence permit, tax number and social security number.
-You will be responsible for making your own income tax payments and social security contributions.
+If you’re supplying a trade rather than operating as a business from a fixed premises (e.g., journalist, hairdresser, electrician), you can work as a freelancer in Portugal as long as you have a residence permit, tax number, and social security number.
+You will be responsible for making your own income tax payments as well as social security contributions.

-More information on self-employment in Portugal can be found on the Portuguese Public Services website here.
+Even more information on self-employment in Portugal is available on the Portuguese Public Services website here.

-Foreign companies wanting to open up a branch or subsidiary of their company in Portugal need to register the branch office name with the IRN and establish and register the branch with the Commercial Registy Office.
-The following documents will be needed:
+Foreign companies wanting to open up a branch or subsidiary of their company in Portugal need to register the branch office name with the IRN and establish and register the branch with the Commercial Registry Office.
+The following documents are necessary: